v12technology/fluxtion/docs/index.md

 Data streams can be merged, filtered, aggregated, joined, grouped and enriched.
 Windowing of data is fully supported.
 User functions are easily integrated to directly execute actions in addition to real-time monitoring.

-A full set of tools for debugging, tracing, auding and visualisation are provided to reduce development and support costs.
+A full set of tools for debugging, tracing, auditing and visualisation are provided to reduce development and support costs.